Holland Bloorview Kids Rehabilitation Hospital Foundation

 Finances

-Holland Bloorview Kids Rehabilitation Hospital Foundation is a large-sized charity with $9.1m in donations and special events revenues in F2018.
-In addition, HBF received $2.3m in investment income in F2018.
-Its administrative costs are 3% of revenues, and its fundraising costs are 30% of donations.
-For every dollar donated, 67 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+Holland Bloorview Kids Rehabilitation Hospital Foundation received $15.8m in donations and special events revenue in F2022.
+Combined overhead costs are 26% of revenues (less investment income).
+For every dollar donated to the charity, 74 cents go to the cause.
+This is within Ci’s reasonable range for overhead spending.

 Financial Review